 People trying to master the art of writing correct sentences in English for the first time often find themselves in the struggle of learning the essential rules to do so.
 In an effort to assist in this process we studied how to represent a sentence with the purpose of analyzing its quality according to well-known rules.
-We make use of recent developments in deep learning to achieve a rich representation of single sentences, commonly known as embedding [1].
-Sentence quality has been traditionally evaluated in the context of machine translation to measure success [2, 3].
+We make use of recent developments in deep learning to achieve a rich representation of single sentences, commonly known as embedding (Palangi et al., 2016).
+Sentence quality has been traditionally evaluated in the context of machine translation to measure success (Luong et al., 2014; Specia et al., 2009).
 However, our work measures the quality of a sentence as the end product of the model.
-Recently, recurrent neural networks (RNNs) with long-short term memories (LSTMs) have been used for word embedding [4], sentence embedding [5], and paragraph or document embedding [6] with very good results.
+Recently, recurrent neural networks (RNNs) with long-short term memories (LSTMs) have been used for word embedding (Ma and Hovy, 2016; Wang et al., 2018), sentence embedding (Vinyals et al., 2015; Chen et al., 2018), and paragraph or document embedding (Li et al., 2015; Zhao et al., 2018) with very good results.
 These works have demonstrated the utility and robustness of finding discriminative vectorial representations that preserve context and major structures of words and bodies of text.
 Thus, we decided to study their utility in modeling and assessing the overall quality of individual sentences.
+A very early version of this work was presented at a workshop in NeurIPS 2018 (Rivas and Pagalla, 2018).